 Mint is one of the oldest and best-known budgeting apps.
-Owned by Intuit, the same company that makes Quickbooks and TurboTax, Mint offers an array of features to help you track and manage your money from a giant list of banks, credit card issuers, brokerages, lenders and other financial institutions.
+Owned by Intuit, the same company that makes QuickBooks and TurboTax, Mint offers an array of features to help you track and manage your money from a giant list of banks, credit card issuers, brokerages, lenders, and other financial institutions.

-It comes with a wide range of features, but its most useful has always been its budget tools, which lie front and center when you log in.
+It comes with a wide range of features, the most useful being its budgeting tools, which lie front and center when you log in.
 Mint automatically categorizes transactions from linked credit and debit cards and tracks them against a budget you can tweak and customize to your needs.

 As the name implies, PocketGuard can help guard you against spending too much.
 This budgeting app links to all of your financial accounts and helps you track your spending compared to your budget throughout the month.

 This app is one of the easiest to set up and connect to your bank accounts.
 It tracks how much you're earning, follows what you're spending on recurring bills and everyday expenses, and tracks deposits into your savings account.

 PocketGuard even has a feature to help you track each individual bill and find opportunities to save.
 It looks out for recurring bills from phone, TV, and Internet companies, which may help you to find cheaper options.
 It can also help you find subscriptions you forgot you had and give you ideas of what you might want to cancel.
 Not only does this app help you track your budget, it helps you lower your spending.